leadedge/leadedge.github.io/README.md

 ### SPOUT

 <a href="https://github.com/leadedge/leadedge.github.io/blob/gh-pages/SpoutUserManual.pdf" target="_blank">Spout</a> is a frame sharing system for Microsoft Windows, which allows sharing of graphics between applications in a similar way to [Syphon](http://syphon.v002.info/) for the Mac.
-Spout supports DirectX 9, DirectX 11 and OpenGL textures and includes a developer SDK and sample applications.
+Spout supports DirectX 9, DirectX 11 and OpenGL textures and includes a virtual webcam, settings and utility programs, a developer SDK and sample applications.
 The Spout installer will set up a folder on your system that contains all the information required to develop your own applications as well as pre-built plugins, programs and utilities required for correct operation.
 **<a href="https://github.com/leadedge/leadedge.github.io/raw/gh-pages/Spout_2006_update-2a.zip">Download</a>**